ANNOUNCER: Quiet, please...

 BILLY: Yeah, I would've been except for my tough luck.
 Aw, I'm dead.

 PORKY: Here, I got six, no, seven pork chops.
 And bread.
-And some coffee,
+And some coffee, kind of.

 BILLY: Swell.
 Hey, I got a bottle in the car.